 Due to limited resources, free VPN service providers offer limited support options or none at all.

 Paid VPNs usually offer 24/7 live customer support via chats, emails, or phone.

 Free VPNs might be based in countries with weak privacy protections and can collect & sell logs.

-Paid VPNs are usually based in countries with strong privacy laws and offer no-logs policies that are tested & verified.
+Paid VPNs are usually based in countries with strong privacy laws and offer tested and verified no-logs policies.

-While free VPNs don't require you to pay with your money, they still have to make a profit somehow, usually by collecting & selling your data.
+While free VPNs don't ask you to pay, they still have to make a profit somehow, usually by collecting and selling your data.

 Paid VPNs require a subscription fee.
 The prices differ from one VPN provider to another, so you have quite a few options.

 It’s worth paying for a reputable VPN service offering unlimited data, faster speeds, and better security.

 If you’re concerned about the risks associated with free VPNs but don’t want to jump into premium with both feet, consider a VPN free trial.
 This way, you can test the difference in security and performance without risking money.

 How to choose a safe and reliable VPN service